ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 ----------------------------------------------

-In addition to the receivers discussed in the :ref:`Futaba Transmitter Compatible With Futaba S-Bus Receivers <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems_futaba_transmitter_compatible_with_futaba_s-bus_receivers>` section above, we have anecdotal information that a number of other receivers are also compatible (see discussion `Current state of SBus compatibility? <https://groups.google.com/forum/#!topic/drones-discuss/OpbxcBxkk8c>`__ on drones-discuss mailing list).
+In addition to the receivers discussed in the :ref:`Futaba Transmitter Compatible With Futaba S-Bus Receivers <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems_futaba_transmitter_compatible_with_futaba_s-bus_receivers>` section above, many other receivers are also compatible.

 These include: